jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/implementation document.md

 So we can see that the algorithm performs within the time complexity for smaller maps, and performs slower than expected for larger maps.<br/>
 I haven't done actual space complexity testing, but my estimates are:
 - O(E+V) for Dijkstra, since it creates a node for each vertex and puts each edge into adjacency list.
-- O(E) for JPS, since it potentially creates a node for each square, in every of 8 directions.
+- O(E) for JPS, since it potentially creates a node for each square, in every of 8 directions, if it doesn't find the path to the goal coordinate.

 # Notes
 -**"Achieved time and space requirements (e.g. O-analyses of pseudocode)".
 In the works!**<br />